VishrutRao/MSGalaxy/docs/7.2.0/Denoise.md

 ## Flags

 ~~~
-usage: cut_line_threshold.py [-h] [-f TXT_FILE_PATH] [-t THRESHOLD_FLOAT]
+usage: denoise.py [-h] [-f TXT_FILE_PATH] [-algo ALGO] [-c COLUMN_INT]
-                             [-c COLUMN_INT] [--comparator COMPARATOR_STR]
-                             [--exclude] [--include]
+                  [-w WINDOW_INT] [-e]

 optional arguments:
   -h, --help            show this help message and exit
   -f TXT_FILE_PATH, --file TXT_FILE_PATH
                         specify the data file location
-  -t THRESHOLD_FLOAT, --threshold THRESHOLD_FLOAT
-                        threshold value that a line is removed
+  -algo ALGO, --algorithim ALGO
+                        algorithim for denoising data
   -c COLUMN_INT, --column COLUMN_INT
                         select column to denoise
-  --comparator COMPARATOR_STR
-                        set comparator type
-  --exclude             remove lines inside the threshold
-  --include             remove lines outside of the threshold
+  -w WINDOW_INT, --window WINDOW_INT
+                        window size to denoise
+  -e, --exclude         ignore other columns from output
 ~~~

 * '-f' specifies a tabular (csv) file input for processing.
+* '-algo' specifies the particular algorithim that is used for denoising the data.
+	* Currently only ”moving average” is configured.
-* '-t' is the threshold value that the column values are compared against
+* '-w' is the window sizes that the algorithim uses for comparing neighboring data points when denoising.
-* '-c' specifies on which column of data denoising executes
+* '-c' specifies on which column of data denoising executes.
-* '--comparator' this is comparator string that specifies what comparison is made:
-	* <
-	* ==
-	* …
-* '--exclude' specifies that the satisfied condition is NOT returned
-* '--include' specifies that the satisfied condition is returned
+* '-e' specifies whether the stdout is only the denoised column

 ## Example

 ~~~
-cut_line_threshold.py -f ./test-data/test.txt --comparator "<=" -c 6 -t "25.3" --exclude
+denoise.py -f ./test-data/test.txt -algo "moving average" -w 18 -c 3
 ~~~

 ## Acknowledgements